YilinLiu97/YLNet/README.md

 # YLNet

-For now, a pretty shallow one: 3 encoders + 3 decoders, combined with skip connections and unpooling layers.
+A shallower one: 3 encoders + 3 decoders, combined with skip connections and unpooling layers.
 This version is for 2D input images.